 Tatas proposed that the Indian government take 49 per cent of the capital, Tatas 25 per cent and the rest be publicly subscribed.
 The government had the right to buy a further two per cent from Tatas taking their share to 51 per cent giving them total control.
 This was the first ever proposal of a joint enterprise between the public and private sectors in the country.
 The proposal was made by JRD Tata at a most inopportune time, when communal strife raged in Delhi.
-To his astonishment, which still lingers, JRD got acceptance to his joint sector proposal from the government within weeks.
+To his astonishment, JRD got acceptance to his joint sector proposal from the government within weeks.
 Many years later he asked a senior cabinet minister, Jagjivan Ram, why a decision could be made so speedily in those days when today it took the government at least two years 'not to make a decision'.
 Mr. Ram replied, "We did not know any better then!"

 The proposal provided for a new company to be called Air-India International.
 It was to be managed and provided with its staff, its maintenance and its services by Tatas' domestic airline Air-India.
 On June 8, 1948, Air-India International with its famous Maharaja, spread its wings to Europe.
 The fledgling airline soon established itself as one of the finest air carriers of the world.